AI Recruitment Software

 How we combat bias

-Machine learning can be susceptible to human hiring bias being introduced through the data set.
-If machine learning learns from biased signals like knowing whether an applicant is male or female then the outcomes will have bias.
+At Vervoe, we understand that machine learning can be susceptible to human hiring bias being introduced through the dataset.
+For example, if machine learning learns from biased signals like knowing whether an applicant is male or female, then the outcomes will have bias.

-To prevent this occurring at Vervoe we started with a clean dataset that we built up over a two year period with real candidates applying for real jobs being graded by real employers.
+To prevent this from occurring at Vervoe, we started with a clean dataset that we built up over two years.
+During this period, we obtained information from real candidates applying for real jobs and being graded by real employers.
+To further combat bias, we adopted the following:

 No identifying information